Thomas Maale

 Thomas Ørdal Maale (born 22 October 1974) is a Danish former footballer and physical coach at HB Køge.

 He played for a number of Danish clubs including Lyngby BK, Fremad Amager and Hvidovre IF.

 In July 2008 he was named new manager of Glostrup FK.
 He continued as manager of the club, after it merged with Albertslund IF in 2009 to form BGA.

 In July 2011 he succeeded Freddy Andersen as manager of Nordvest FC.
-He left the club in 2013 in order to become physical coach at HB Køge.
+He left the club in 2013 in order to become fitness coach at HB Køge.